invst-git/TMC-v1-Enterprise-AP-Automation-Agentic-Layer/README.md

 The places where the system requires human involvement are not gaps in the design.
 They are the places where the application has consciously kept humans in authority over consequential external actions such as vendor contact and elevated-risk payment approval.

-## 19. Summary of Implemented Fixes

-The current system includes the following major improvements.

-### 19.1 User-Friendly Error Handling

-API failures that used to expose technical backend details are now normalized into operator-facing messages.
-The frontend and backend both translate duplicate, payment, extraction, validation, and configuration failures into messages that fit an AP workflow.

-### 19.2 Live Updates and Duplicate Safety

-The main operational screens now stay synchronized through the live event stream instead of waiting for manual refresh.
-At the same time, duplicate invoice ingestion and duplicate payment selection are blocked so reread documents cannot silently become double-payable.

-### 19.3 Risk-Tiered Autonomous Payment Execution

-Payment routing now evaluates batch amount, invoice count, vendor payment history, and duplicate selection signals before deciding what to do.
-Low-risk batches auto-execute.
-Medium and high-risk batches create authorization requests and wait for a human decision.

-### 19.4 Exception Resolution Agent with Self-Correction

-The system no longer escalates every matching failure immediately.
-It now attempts automated recovery through vendor fuzzy matching, fuzzy PO matching, tiered amount tolerance logic, and one-time targeted OCR retry before sending work to human review.

-### 19.5 SLA Monitor Runtime

-The SLA configuration tables are now active runtime controls.
-The monitor agent evaluates invoice state age against warning and breach thresholds, updates breach risk, emits live alerts, and recovers stalled agent tasks through requeue or dead-letter handling.

-### 19.6 Per-Invoice Audit Trail

-Operators can now inspect a unified chronological history for each invoice.
-Workflow transitions and agent decisions are merged into one timeline with reasoning, confidence, human touchpoints, and total processing time.

-### 19.7 Queue-Driven Workflow Execution and Operations Metrics

-The durable worker now owns the major workflow stages instead of limiting queued execution to intake classification.
-Extraction validation, matching, exception recovery, and payment authorization can all run through the task queue with retry policy and exponential backoff.
-On top of that, the Agent Operations page exposes automation rate, per-agent activity, SLA health, and exception recovery metrics.

-### 19.8 Human Review Queue Workspace

-The human review queue is now a real operator workspace rather than only a database table and read endpoint.
-Reviewers can claim items, inspect the full recovery packet inline, approve a candidate PO match, request vendor clarification, reject an item, and leave resolution notes that become part of the audit trail.